joinpursuit/Pursuit-Core-Web/react/react_events/README.md

 This is a very simple app to count up from zero.
 Let's take a look at what's going on here.

-The first thing you might notice in our class component is our constructor method.
+The first thing you might notice in our class component is the `extends React.Component` statement.
+This statement allows your class to inherent React component methods like `render()`.
+The next thing that we see is our constructor method.
 A constructor method is a special method of a class for creating and initalizing data for that class:

 ```js
 constructor() {